rauc/rauc/docs/using.rst

   rauc info [--output-format=<format>] <input-file>

+The ``info`` command lists the basic meta data of a bundle (compatible, version, build-id, description) and the images and hooks contained in the bundle.

-You can control the output type of RAUC info depending on your needs.
-By default it will print a human readable representation of the bundle.
+You can control the output format depending on your needs.
+By default it will print a human readable representation of the bundle not intended for being processed programmatically.
-Alternatively you can obtain a shell-parsable description, or a JSON representation of the bundle content.
+Alternatively you can obtain a shell-parsable description or a JSON representation of the bundle content.

 Installing Bundles
 ------------------

-To install an update bundle on your target hardware, RAUC provides the `install` command:
+To actually install an update bundle on your target hardware, RAUC provides the ``install`` command:

 .. code-block:: sh